maxthomas95/showcase/README.md

 ---

 Welcome!
-This repo serves as an **index and landing page** for the public-facing projects I share from my professional work and personal life.
+This repo is my **public showcase of patterns and projects** I’ve built in my professional work and personal life.
 Think of it as a portfolio: these are patterns, demos, and reference implementations that reflect how I build and solve problems.
+I share these not just to highlight what I’ve done, but to help others **learn faster, avoid roadblocks, and make their own lives a little easier**.

+If something here saves you time or sparks an idea, then it’s done its job.

 ---